PrefectHQ/prefect/docs/getting-started/quickstart.md

 Head to the **Deployments* page of the UI to check it out.

-Note that this flow run is now scheduled to run at 1am every day.
-You can toggle the deployment schedule on and off in the UI.

 !!! note "Code storage options"
     You can store your flow code in nearly any location.
     You just need to tell Prefect where to find it.